 September visit

-My kids, Nikhil, 9, and Simon, 6, jumped out of the car and headed to a small trail, leading down to the river.
-We saw a couple of other families enjoying their time and decided to keep our distance instead of joining them on the small shore.
+My kids jumped out of the car and headed to a small trail leading down to the river.
+We saw some other families enjoying their time.

 The Snoqualmie River